Monticello, Utah: 1900 to 1940

 In 1903 the Utah State Agricultural College in Logan established an experimental station in Verdure where various dry-farming techniques were tested for thirteen years.
 This information spurred the growth of the farming industry in the area.
 In 1909, the Enlarged Homestead Act was passed, which provided 320 acre of non-irrigable land for a small price.
 New farms began to cover the sagebrush lands north and east of Monticello.
 Dry farming was a major occupation in the area up through the 1930s and is a vital part of the local economy today.

 The first phone lines were installed in the community in 1906, tying into Colorado circuits.
 The Blue Mountain Irrigation Company organized construction of a combined water and power system in 1917.
 The San Juan Record, the county newspaper, was established in Monticello by Oscar Walter McConkie in 1915, where it remains to this day.

+A substantive population of Latino Mormons had formed in the area by the 1920s, as well as a population of Latino Catholics that founded Utah’s first Hispanic Catholic church in Monticello.